Keep Your Day Trading Simple: Here's How to Do It

 3 Simple Steps

 To be an effective trader you need a trade setup.
 In a sea of ever-changing conditions, you need to filter out all the non-relevant information on your chart.
 A setup is a precise set of conditions which must materialize to indicate a trade could happen.
 Every trader's setup(s) will be different; say for example you only trade breakouts from triangle patterns in the first two hours of the trading day, or in the first hour after lunch.

 The triangle is your trade setup.
 When a triangle appears, it lets you know a trade could be imminent.
 Until the triangle appears though, you're relaxed and focusing on nothing but finding triangle chart patterns.

 By having a setup, you keep your trading simple.
 You aren't concerned about whether the price falls, rallies, or what the news is saying.
 Until a triangle pattern appears (or whatever your specific trade setup is) you have nothing much to think about.

-Until step 1 occurs, you can't advance to step 2.
+Until the setup occurs, you can't advance to the trade trigger.